Ronkahn21/grove/docs/designs/topology.md

 This document defines the design for supporting topology-aware scheduling in the Grove operator.

-**Motivation**: Topology-aware scheduling is critical for Grove's multinode inference workloads because these applications require:
+**Motivation**: Topology-aware scheduling is critical for Grove's multi-node inference workloads because these applications require:

 - **Network Locality**: Proximity improves high-bandwidth communication between leaders and their respective workers (